dbernheisel/phantom_mcp/README.md

   import MyApp.MCPRouter, only: [resource_for: 3], warn: false

   def suggest_questions(%{"study_id" => study_id} = _params, _request, session) do
-    with {:ok, study} <- Repo.get(Study, study_id) do
+    case Repo.get(Study, study_id) do
       {:reply, %{
         role: :assistant,
         # Can be "text", "audio", "image", or "resource"
         type: "text",
         # When referencing a resource, supply a `resource: data`
         # You can use the imported `resource_for` helper that will
         # construct a response object pointing to the resource.
         # `resource: resource_for(session, :study, id: study.id)`
         #
         # For binary, supply  `data: base64-encoded-content`
         #
         # Below is an example of text content:
         text: "How was your day?",
         # mime_type can be supplied here, or the default mime_type
         # defined along with the prompt will be used.
         mime_type: "text/plain"
       }, session}
+      _ ->
+       {:error, "not found"}
+    end
   end

   def study(%{"study_id" => id} = params, _request, session) do